agormp/sumt/README.md

   --con                 majority rule consensus tree --all                 majority rule consensus tree with all compatible bipartitions added --mcc                 Maximum Clade Credibility (MCC) tree.
 The MCC tree is determined by
                         inspecting tree samples and selecting the tree that has the highest product of clade frequencies (= highest sum of log of clade frequencies).
                         The MCC tree is therefore a tree that has been observed in the pool of tree samples, differing from the consensus tree which typically does not match any individual sample.
 NOTE 1: only meaningful if input trees are estimated using clock model.
-NOTE 2: this option automatically causes tree to be rooted at the most frequently observed root-bipartition (corresponding to option --rootmaxfreq).
+NOTE 2: by default, the MCC tree uses the rooting of the specific tree sample.
+This will often (but not always) correspond to the bipartition where the root is most commonly found in the input trees.
   --mbc                 Maximum Bipartition Credibility (MBC) tree.
 The MBC tree is similar to the
                         MCC tree but counting bipartitions instead of clades, i.e. ignoring rooting.